List of Seventeen live performances: Online concerts

 During the COVID-19 pandemic, capacity restrictions meant that in-person events could not be held, leading to the cancelation of the second half of the Ode to You World Tour and the entire 2020 Japan Dome Tour.
 Instead, Seventeen hosted four online concerts, broadcast in real time via Weverse.
-The first concert, titled "In-Complete", was a standalone, while the group's second online concerts were part of the "Power of Love" project, encompassing three unique shows with the same theme.
+The first concert, In-Complete, was a standalone, while the group's second online concerts were part of the "Power of Love" project, encompassing three unique shows with the same theme.
 For the Power of Love shows, Jun and The8 were in China and therefore were not present for the performances.
 The pair did call in via video chat for a portion of the concert, and a pre-recorded performance of "Network Love", with Joshua and Vernon, was included in the broadcast.